-✓ Surface temperature (TS), surface pressure (PS), cloud (CLDLOW), rainfall (PRECT), winds (U850) Community Earth System Model Tutorial http://nco.sourgeforce.net .
+✓ Surface temperature (TS), pressure (PS), winds (U850), cloud, rainfall (PRECT), http://nco.sourgeforce.net.
 We will use a function called ncap2 (netCDF Arithmetic Averager), to demonstrate the power of the NCOs.
-There are many simpler tools, eg. ncks (kitchen sink) You must first find the input dataset and copy it to your casedir before proceeding...
+There are many simpler tools, eg. ncks (kitchen sink) You must find the input dataset and copy it to your casedir before proceeding...

-NetCDF Operators (NCOs) are valuable tools that can edit NetCDF files from the command line
+NetCDF Operators (NCOs) are valuable tools that can edit NetCDF files from the command line hint: ncdiff old.nc new.nc diff.nc, ncview diff.nc (make sure to check all values!)